What is Habitat III?

 (The on-demand webcasts are available online.
 An ICLEI intervention on behalf of Local Authorities Major Group (LAMG) was delivered at the plenary on 15 February afternoon starting from 22:20:00, and the response by UNEP Executive Director Achim Steiner is available starting from 27:10:00.)

-ICLEI at other fora related to HABITATIII
+ICLEI in other related fora

 In 2015, ICLEI became a member of Cities Alliance, a global partnership for urban poverty reduction and the promotion of the role of cities in sustainable development.
-As one of the first immediate outcomes of this engagement, ICLEI started to participate in the Cities Alliance Joint Work Programme for HABITATIII which held its first meeting of 2016 in Bonn on 13 January, where ICLEI was represented by Monika Zimmermann, Yunus Arikan and Katherine Brekke.
+As one of the first immediate outcomes of this engagement, ICLEI started to participate in the Cities Alliance Joint Work Programme for Habitat III which held its first meeting of 2016 in Bonn on 13 January, where ICLEI was represented by Monika Zimmermann, Yunus Arikan and Katherine Brekke.

 On 25th February HRH The Prince of Wales International Sustainability Unit convened around eighty key stakeholders from within the Habitat III process and from the wider discourse on sustainable urbanisation to a meeting at Lancaster House, London, entitled; "Situating the City: The role of integrated planning in sustainable and equitable economic transformation.".
 Building on ICLEI's long-standing partnership with ISU and as a lead member of ICLEI's CityFood Network launched at the World Congress 2015 in Seoul, Mayor Soyer highlighted the importance of city-region and urban-rural linkages in sustainable urban development.
 Maruxa Cardama, Executive Director of the Communitas Coalition where ICLEI acts as a lead partner also participated in the event as moderator.